Battle of Montmirail: Combat

 Pirch attacked with the 1st East Prussian and West Prussian Grenadier Battalions and the 5th Silesian Landwehr Regiment in the first line screened by a cloud of skirmishers.
 The second line consisted of the Leib and Silesian Grenadier Battalions and the 13th Landwehr Regiment.
 Mortier put four Old Guard battalions into the Bailly woods alongside Ricard's 2/2nd Light and 7/4th Light Infantry Battalions.
 Despite the support from Russian artillery, the Prussian attack recoiled amid blistering musketry and canister shot.
 When French skirmishers threatened to envelop one flank, the 2/5th Silesian Landwehr charged with the bayonet to cut its way out.
 Ignoring the protests of his staff, Yorck went up to encourage the skirmish line, saying, "I want to die if you cannot stop the enemy."

 After Michel counterattacked the Prussians with ten battalions, the Leib Grenadier Battalion and the 1/5th Silesian Landwehr met them.
-Two battalions of the Leib Infantry Regiment anchored the Prussian right flank while the 1st Brigade reformed on their left.
+Two battalions of the Leib Infantry Regiment anchored the Prussian right flank while the 1st Brigade re-formed on their left.
 Pirch led a bayonet attack that temporarily stopped the French, but he was badly wounded.
 He was replaced in command by Colonel Losthin.
 As Prussian retreat continued, the 13th Silesian Landwehr and the Silesian Grenadier Battalion were assailed in the woods, but managed to drive off their French pursuers.
 The Prussians ended the day between Fontenelle and Viffort.

 By evening the Polish Lancers of the Guard fought their way as far west as Viels-Maisons.
 Sacken was nearly trapped, but Yorck's effort gave the Russians enough time and space to get away.
 With Vasilshikov's cavalry covering the withdrawal, the Russians headed for the Château-Thierry road as it rained.
 The Russian retreat through marshes and woods was guided by a line of bonfires.
 The artillery was saved by detailing 50 cavalrymen to help pull each gun using ropes, though eight disabled pieces were abandoned.
 After an all-night march, Sacken's troops reached Viffort on the main road and continued marching northward toward Château-Thierry.